helm/charts/incubator/azuremonitor-containers/README.md

 Starting with chart version 2.7.0, chart will support Container Runtime Interface(CRI) compatiable runtimes such as CRI-O and ContainerD etc. in addition to Docker/Moby.

-## Support for configuring Forward Proxy endpoint
+## Configuring Proxy Endpoint

-Starting with chart version 2.7.1, chart will support specifying the Proxy endpoint via `omsagent.proxy` chart parameter so that all remote outbound traffic will be routed via configured proxy endpoint.Communication between the Azure Monitor for containers agent and Azure Monitor backend can use an HTTP or HTTPS proxy server.
+Starting with chart version 2.7.1, chart will support specifying the Proxy endpoint via `omsagent.proxy` chart parameter so that all remote outbound traffic will be routed via configured proxy endpoint.

+Communication between the Azure Monitor for containers agent and Azure Monitor backend can use an HTTP or HTTPS proxy server.

 Both anonymous and basic authentication (username/password) proxies are supported.

 The proxy configuration value has the following syntax: